amaranth-lang/rfcs/text/0060-soc-uart-peripheral.md

 [drawbacks]: #drawbacks

 - This design decouples the UART peripheral from its PHY, which must be provided by the user.
-- The receiver and transmitter have separate `Divider` registers, despite using identical values in most cases.
+- An `uart.Peripheral` has separate `PhyConfig` registers for its receiver and transmitter, despite using common values in most cases due to their symmetry.
-- Configuring the baudrate through the `Divisor` register requires knowledge of the clock frequency used by the peripheral.
+- A `PhyConfig` register has a single field whose shape is user-provided, even though it may contain multiple values.
+Amaranth SoC will have to take this into account when generating a BSP.

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 - This design is intended to be minimal yet useful for the most common use-cases (i.e. 8-N-1).
 - Decoupling the peripheral from the PHY allows flexibility in implementations.
 For example, it is easy to add FIFOs between the PHYs and the peripheral.
-- A standalone `ReceiverPeripheral` or `TransmitterPeripheral` can be instantiated.
+- A standalone `RxPeripheral` or `TxPeripheral` can be instantiated.

-- The choice of a 16-bit divisor with an (otherwise) unspecified encoding allows implementation freedom:
-  * some may not care about a clock divisor at all (e.g. a behavioral model of an UART PHY, interfacing with a pseudo-TTY).
-  * some may provide their own divisor encoding scheme (e.g. a 13-bit base value with a 3-bit scale, that can cover common frequency/baudrate combinations with a [<1% error rate](https://github.com/amaranth-lang/rfcs/files/14672989/baud.py.txt) (credit: [@whitequark](https://github.com/whitequark))).
+- The choice of a parameterized shape for the `PhyConfig` register facilitates interoperability with PHY implementations.
+Some may not rely on this register and configure themselves through alternate means (or not at all).

 - As an alternative:
   * implement the PHY in the peripheral itself, and expose pin interfaces in a similar manner as the GPIO peripheral of [RFC 49](https://amaranth-lang.org/rfcs/0049-soc-gpio-peripheral.html).
+  * do not allow `PhyConfig` to be parameterized and provide its layout ourselves.

 ## Prior art
 [prior-art]: #prior-art